martinbednar/jsrestrictor/tests/integration_tests/README.md

 Open testing page [https://polcak.github.io/jsrestrictor/test/test.html](https://polcak.github.io/jsrestrictor/test/test.html) and click on button "Show GPS data".
 Firefox will ask you if you want to enable page to access location.
 Check option "Remember this decision" and then click "Allow".

-## Setup Google Chrome

-Open testing page [https://polcak.github.io/jsrestrictor/test/test.html](https://polcak.github.io/jsrestrictor/test/test.html) and click on button "Show GPS data".
-Chrome will ask you if you want to enable page to access location.
-Click "Allow".
+Google Chrome is already prepared in default state for testing web browser extensions, the Chorme settings do not need to be changed.

 ## Update tests configuration

-Open file "configuration.py" from folder "integration_tests" and update paths to needed files and folders.
+Open file "configuration.py" from folder "integration_tests" for editing and update paths to needed files and folders.
 Always insert full paths.

 ### on Windows OS

 All single '\' in path have to be replaced with '\\'.

 * firefox_driver = path to gecko driver.
 Gecko driver is included in folder "common_files" or it is able to download it.
 * firefox_profile = path to folder of firefox profile of Mozilla Firefox ESR with enabled access to location.
-It is typically located in C:\Users\<username>\AppData\Roaming\Mozilla\Firefox\Profiles\<profilename>
+It is typically located in C:\Users\<username>\AppData\Roaming\Mozilla\Firefox\Profiles\<profilename>.default-esr
 * firefox_jsr_extension = path to xpi package of JSR (package importable to Firefox).
 Xpi packages is included in folder "common_files" or it is able to create it from JSR source files.
 * chrome_driver = path to chrome driver.
 Chrome driver is included in folder "common_files" or it is able to download it.
 * chrome_jsr_extension = path to xcr package of JSR (package importable to Chrome).
 Xcr packages is included in folder "common_files" or it is able to create it from JSR source files.